RobCranfill/cpsr16/README.md

 Also note: Pico is using "Adafruit UDA1334 I2S DAC" board; does not need XXX line tied to ground, as does the Amazon part.

 ## Credits
-* Shout-out to the wonderful Adafruit!
+* Shout-out to the wonderful Adafruit! & TodBot & DanH
 * SR-16 samples from https://www.polynominal.com/sample-packs/Alesis-SR16-sample-pack/
 * Drum patterns from https://drumhelper.com/learning-drums/rock-drum-beats-and-patterns/